netascode/nac-branch/docs/Readme.md

 - External power supply which converts AC to DC connected directly to the AP.
 This is typically done via an AC outlet installed in proximity to the AP.

 For Release 1 - Early Availability, the C9300L-24P-4X and C9300L-48P-4X switches support a maximum of 30W power per switch port.
-This is the method of providing power to the APs, since the power levels provided per switch port are sufficient for the CW9176I AP when not using the USB port.
+This is the method of providing power to the APs, since the power levels provided per switch port are sufficient for the CW-9176I AP when not using the USB port.

 #### Throughput Requirements for the Access Points ####
 Aggregate 802.11 Wi-Fi throughput has exceeded 1 Gbps since 802.11ac came out years ago.
 However, this does not mean that the aggregate throughput requirements of each AP within a small branch site will exceed 1 Gbps.
 That depends on various factors such as the number of clients per AP, and each client’s particular application requirements.

 If AP uplink speeds greater than 1 Gbps are required, then the network administrator must also consider whether the APs should be connected to switch ports which support Multi-Gigabit Ethernet (mGig) speeds of 2.5, 5, or 10 Gbps, or alternatively whether the APs support multiple uplink ports and/or link aggregation for higher throughput.
 Both depend upon the model of AP deployed.
 High speed optical connections (SFP+) to Wi-Fi APs are typically not an option because such connections do not address providing power to the APs.

-For Release 1 - Early Availability, the CW9176I APs support mGig at speeds up to 10 Gbps.
+For Release 1 - Early Availability, the CW-9176I APs support mGig at speeds up to 10 Gbps.
 However the C9300L-24P-4X and C9300-48P-4X switches only support access port speeds up to 1 Gbps.
 The uplink ports on the switch do support speeds up to 10 Gbps.
 However, those ports require optical SFP+ modules which do not support PoE.
 Hence, for Release 1 - Early Availability, the CW9176I Access Points were connected to access ports (ports 5 & 6) on the switches with a maximum speed of 1 Gbps.

-As with the uplink between the MX-85 security appliance and the C9300L Series switch port, link speed and duplex (full or half) of the Ethernet ports on the switch and the AP must match for the uplink to come up active.
+As with the uplink between the MX-85 security appliance and the C9300L-24P-4X or C9300L-48P-4X switch port, link speed and duplex (full or half) of the Ethernet ports on the switch and the AP must match for the uplink to come up active.
 Again, a best practice is to typically leave the link speed for auto-negotiation of speed and duplex.

 #### Authentication of the AP to the Switch ####